Narenjestan District: History

-In 2013, Shirgah District was separated from Savadkuh County in the establishment of North Savadkuh County, which was divided into two districts of two rural districts each, with Shirgah as its capital and only city.
+In 2013, Shirgah District was separated from Savadkuh County in the establishment of North Savadkuh County, which was divided into two districts of two rural districts each, with Shirgah as its capital and only city at the time.

 Demographics

 Population

 At the time of the 2016 National Census, the district's population was 7,016 inhabitants in 2,389 households.